All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The benefits are twofold.
 First, you feel physically full for longer after eating, which naturally reduces the desire for snacks between meals.
 Second, the slower delivery of nutrients to the intestine produces a more gradual rise in blood sugar, reducing the post-meal glucose spikes that trigger reactive hunger (the crash you feel an hour or two after a high-carb meal).

 The downside of slowed gastric emptying is the primary source of side effects.
 Nausea occurs because food is sitting in the stomach longer than your body expects.
-Constipation occurs because the entire GI tract slows down, not just the stomach.
+Constipation occurs because the entire GI tract slows down, more than the stomach.
 In rare cases, gastroparesis (severely delayed stomach emptying) can develop, which causes vomiting, bloating, and abdominal pain.
 These side effects are dose-dependent and typically worst during dose escalation, which is why the standard protocol starts at 0.25mg and increases slowly over 16-20 weeks to the target dose of 2.4mg.

 Why the Dose Escalation Schedule Exists